 Preserving the Assessed Tax Value of the Property

 Trust loans to beneficiaries allow heirs to obtain a short-term loan against real estate with the loan proceeds going towards satisfying one of the heir’s interest in the trust.
 Then the property can subsequently be deeded to the other heir who wishes to maintain ownership of the real estate.
 There may be favorable tax and property tax benefits when property passes from a parent to a child so a tax professional or attorney should be consulted.

 The goal of this type of favorable tax transaction is to have the property pass from the parent’s trust to a child (while paying off one or more beneficiary’s interest) in such a way that does not cause a reassessment of the property value.
-Maintaining the existing tax assessment value may save the child thousands of dollars each year in the form of lower property taxes.
+Maintaining the existing tax assessment value may save the beneficiary thousands of dollars each year in the form of lower property taxes.
 This yearly savings makes the trust loan an excellent investment.